-In accordance with Government Auditing Standards, we have also issued our report dated Movember 22, 2023 on our consideration of City of Clarkson, Kentucky's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, of our testing of internal control over financial reporting and compliance and the results of that teport is an integral part of an audit performed in accordance with Government Auditing.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City of Clarkson, Kentucky's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 24, 2025 on our consideration of City of Clarkson, Kentucky's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Clarkson, Kentucky's internal control over financial reporting Standards in considering City of Clarkson, Kentucky's internal accordance with Government Auditing Standards in considering City of Clarkson, Kentucky's internal control over financial reporting and compliance.

-Krum & Company, Pecc
+Krum & Company, PUC